 In 2021, Dr. Wilcox left Michigan to join the Department of Modern Languages & Literatures at William & Mary as tenured associate professor of Chinese studies.
-Dr. Wilcox serves as interim department chair and program director for Chinese studies.
-She is also a 2021 Wilson China fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C.
+Dr. Wilcox serves as program director for Chinese studies.
+She was a 2021 Wilson China fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C. and currently holds a Scholar Grant from the Chiang Ching-kuo Foundation for International Scholarly Exchange.
 Dr. Wilcox retains her connection to the University of Michigan as center associate of the University of Michigan Lieberthal-Rogel Center for Chinese Studies and co-editor with Mary Gallagher of the China Understandings Today book series at the University of Michigan Press.

 Dr. Wilcox has received major research fellowships from the UC Pacific Rim Research Program, the American Council of Learned Societies, and the Social Science Research Council.
 She was president of the Association for Asian Performance from 2015-2017 and board member of the Society for Dance History Scholars from 2014-2016.
 She is currently a member of the board of directors of the Dance Studies Association and serves on editorial boards of dance journals and book series in the UK, China, and South Korea.
 Actively engaged in Chinese-language arts and academic communities, Dr. Wilcox regularly lectures and publishes in Chinese and produces international events involving artists and scholars from China and the diaspora.